haohuynh/2D-Feature-Matching/README.md

 ## Code Starter Repository
 Please refer to https://github.com/udacity/SFND_2D_Feature_Tracking

+## Task MP.1
+See MidTermProject_Camera_Student.cpp, lines 66-70.

+Simply delete the very first element when the buffer size/threshold is reached.
+Vector libs have already handled the Shift.
+Operator '>=' asures a thread safety.

+## Task MP.2
+See MidTermProject_Camera_Student.cpp, lines 85-93.

+See matching2D_Student.cpp, lines 97-244.

+See Harris Corner Detection Exercise, and the lecture for NMS.

+See Popular Keypoint Detectors Exercise.

+We are simply using the OpenCV libs.
+For the simplicity of this project, multiple default parameters are utilized for creating the detectors.
+The source code is self-explanatory.

+## Task MP.3
+See MidTermProject_Camera_Student.cpp, lines 101-112.

+The source code is self-explanatory.

+Iterating through the key points and erase what are not in the region of interest.

+## Task MP.4
+See MidTermProject_Camera_Student.cpp, line 142.

+See matching2D_Student.cpp, lines 60-64.

+The source code is self-explanatory.

+Simply using the OpenCV libs with a majorty of default parameters.

+## Task MP.5

+See MidTermProject_Camera_Student.cpp, lines 155-166.

+See matching2D_Student.cpp, lines 7-57.

+See Descriptor Matching Exercise and the related lectures.

+The source code is self-explanatory.

+We are not implementing anything from scratch.
+Just simply using the OpenCV libs.

+## Task MP.6
+See matching2D_Student.cpp, lines 47-52.

+See Descriptor Matching Exercise and the related lectures.

+The source code is self-explanatory.

+Just using .8 as a threshold for selecting the matches with the distance ratio less than that.

 ## Task MP.7
 Please see the below table for the number of keypoints.